 Rebecca received the 2013 Outstanding Fundraising Volunteer Award from the Victoria Chapter of the Association of Philanthropy Professionals as well as the Community Engagement Award from the International Advisory Board of the Gustavson School of Business.

-She and her husband, Dave McCutcheon, live in Saanich and enjoy frequent trips back east to visit their adult daughter, Colleen.
+She and her husband, Dave McCutcheon, live in Saanich and look forward to filling their retirement time with trips to England to visit their adult daughter, Colleen.

 Diana joined the Board in 2018, after retiring from a long-time, successful career as Chief Financial Officer/General Manager of Finance and Corporate Services with the Capital Regional District.